 Gil: Let us go back to our story.
 Lamentations Rabbah gives a central role to R. Zekharya ben Avkilus.
 It is almost possible to hear him arguing with himself: Am I supposed to intervene or not?
 This is the host’s affair, and according to the halakha, he can decide who gets to stay.

 Ehud: Both in Lamentations Rabbah and in the Tosefta, R. Zekharya ben Avkilus looks indecisive, but in the Talmud, he is very decisive.
 He changes everyone’s position, that of the Rabbis and also that of the Emperor’s people.
-They both want to acknowledge the complexity of the situation; i.e., they are in the “Happy is the man who fears always” category. … R. Zekharya ben Avkilus is portrayed as strong, and decisive, and he succeeds with his halakhic ardor in persuading them all.
+They both want to acknowledge the complexity of the situation; i.e., they are in the “Happy is the man who fears always” category.
+R. Zekharya ben Avkilus is portrayed as strong, and decisive, and he succeeds with his halakhic ardor in persuading them all.

-Gil: Another expression that appears in the Lamentations Rabbah version a little differently than in the Talmud is “These old rabbis … are sitting in serenity” as opposed to the Talmud’s “the rabbis were sitting there and did not protest.”
+Gil: Another expression that appears in the Lamentations Rabbah version a little differently than in the Talmud is “These elderly rabbis … are sitting in serenity” as opposed to the Talmud’s “the rabbis were sitting there and did not protest.”
 Lamentations Rabbah adds that the rabbis exhibited “serenity.”
 They were comfortable as they were, and could not see the other’s distress.

 Ehud: I imagine that if Kimtza had not seen them sitting there so calmly, he might not have informed on them.
 If he had only seen that they were uncomfortable and upset about it, even if they were not intervening, he might not have slandered the Jewish people.
 It was their serenity in that situation, their impermeable indifference, that pushed him to vengeance.

 I believe that just as there are travails of destruction, there are also travails of redemption, of renascence.
 I heard a wonderful story about the Dairyman where he discusses Ezekiel’s vision of the dry bones.
 He says that today, we are in an era of rebuilding the body from scratch.
 The vision of the dry bones is about the bones reconnecting.
 In the Diaspora, the Jewish people was separated into various limbs, scattered all over the world.
 Now it is returning to the land of Israel and trying to rebuild this body.
 These limbs need to come together now, and only then can the spirit enter into them.
 That is exactly what happens in Ezekiel’s vision – the bones recombine, flesh and skin and muscles appear, and then the spirit arrives.
 We are waiting for the spirit to appear, but the bones are already in the process of coming together.
 Like surgery is painful, so is the coming together of the bones painful.
-But there is no alternative, somehow have to construct a body out of the Jewish collective.
+But there is no alternative, somehow we must construct a body of the Jewish collective.

 The lesson here is also for our era.
 Unity is not the same thing as uniformity.